-Explicit rules govern the Kaiser arbitration system and they must be followed by all the parties and arbitrators if the system is to operate in a fair and timely fashion.
-Assuring that the Rules are followed is a principal responsibility of the OIA.

-The operating Rules, drafted when independent administration of the arbitration system first began, have served extremely well, and there have been relatively few amendments.
-The Board considers proposed Rule changes with special care.
-During the past year, the Board approved two Rule changes.
+Explicit rules govern the Kaiser arbitration system and the must be followed by all the participants if the system is to operate in a fair and timely fashion.
+Enforcement of the Rules Is a principal responsibility of the OIA.
+The Rules, drafted when independent administration of the arbitration system was initiated, have served extremely well; there have been relatively few amendments.
+The Board considers proposed any Rule change with special care.